run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/data-indexing/configuration.md

     ```

 3. Configure parameter 308 stating the number of items to be indexed each time;
 4. Configure parameter 332 stating whether synchronization with the Indexing server is active;
+5. Configure Parameter 333 informing the interval in minutes to synchronize knowledge with the index server - Accepted values between 1 and 59;
-5. Access the main menu System > Settings > Knowledge Management (Indexing) and click on "Update the index server".
+6. Access the main menu System > Settings > Knowledge Management (Indexing) and click on "Update the index server".

 ## Managing content